How Can We Help You?

 It’s important not only to be very specific about outlining these rules but to also state any consequence that may arise from violating them.
 What’s important is to communicate everything clearly and minimize instances of misinterpretation.
 The clearer your terms are, the easier it would be for both you and the student renter to avoid problems in the long run.

 Renting to college students can be a successful venture provided you understand the risks and take appropriate steps to mitigate them.
-Aside from these tips above, take time to screen potential tenants to avoid late payments, property damage, and frequent turnovers.
-Similarly, consider having your tenants sign 12-month leases to avoid vacancies during off-season months like summer.
+Aside from these tips above, take time to screen potential residents to avoid late payments, property damage, and frequent turnovers.
+Similarly, consider having your residents sign 12-month leases to avoid vacancies during off-season months like summer.

 If you need help renting your property, contact one of our property managers to learn how we can help!